Mouth Drawing In 5 Steps For Beginners (Video Tutorial)

 To ensure your mouth drawing doesn’t look cartoonish, the best thing you can do is start from the center lip line, and then slowly add the Cupid’s bow, vermilion borders, and, lastly, shades.

-Be patient with yourself and practice drawing all kinds of lips, be it thin, wide, downward-turned, or full.
+Be patient with yourself and practice drawing all kinds of lips, be they thin, wide, downward-turned, or full.
 The more often you sketch, the better you’ll become!